JamesYang007/concepts-guide/README.md

 It first postfix-increments `x` and stores the result into `y`, which is of type `int`.
 And then prefix-increment `x`, hence double-incrementing, and return as an lvalue reference.

-Of course, this wrapper actually applies more generally to other types such as `char, double, Complex`, etc.
+Of course, this function actually applies more generally to other types such as `char, double, Complex`, etc.
 We can generalize this by using templates as follows:
 ```cpp
 template <class T>